hasl-sensor/integration/README.md

 First, visit [https://www.trafiklab.se/api](https://www.trafiklab.se/api) and create a free account.
 They provide multiple APIs, the ones you want are ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2), optionally you can also register for ["SL Trafikläget 2"](https://www.trafiklab.se/api/sl-trafiklaget-2) to get status sensors.
 When you have your API keys, you're ready to add the component to your Home Assistant.

-Then go into HACS and search for HASLv3 under the Integrations headline (HASL is the legacy version, see below)
+Then go into HACS and search for HASLv3 under the Integrations headline (HASL is the legacy version, see below).

+You will need to restart Home Assistant to finish the process.
+Once that is done reload your GUI (caching issues preventing the integration to be shown).

+Goto Integrations and add HASLv3

+## Manual installation (not advised)

+The integration can be installed manually by copying some files from this repo to your install.
+Also you will need to create API key and config as outlined in the previous section.
+Note that HASLv3 will not automatically update as newer versions are released so you need to keep track of that yourself.
+We recomend using HACSv3 as outlined above in the previous section.

+Please copy all files fron the `custom_components\hasl3` files into the `<config>/custom_components/hasl3/` directory.
+You need to restart Home Assistant and reload the GUI to make sure the integration is available.Goto Integrations and add HASLv3.

+where `<config>` is your Home Assistant configuration directory.

 ## Legacy version will soon die but not yet..